inclusion-international/Wheely-Joystick-Mouse/README.md

 # Wheely-Joystick-Mouse

 # Product Overview:
 The Wheely-Joystick-Mouse is an innovative solution that transforms a wheelchair joystick into a PC mouse and includes an additional foot switch function for mouse clicks.
-This solution utilizes two Puck.js microcontrollers that communicate wirelessly via Bluetooth, ensuring seamless integration and easy operation.
+This solution utilizes two Puck.js microcontrollers that communicate wirelessly with the PC or Smartphone via Bluetooth, ensuring seamless integration and easy operation.
 ![WheelyJoystickMouse](WheelyJoystickMouse.png)

 ## Key Features: